Best kombucha in the UK reviewed

 Kombucha in the UK reviewed

-Here we will give a hands-on, tasted-tested review some of the UK’s best and most popular kombuchas, including ones from Momo, M&S, Equinox, Lo Bros, Pret, Remedy, Nexba, No. 1 Living and more.
+Here we will give a hands-on, tasted-tested review some of the UK’s best and most popular kombuchas, including ones from Lidl Solevita, Karma, Holos, Momo, Aldi Juice Company, Fix8, M&S, Equinox, Lo Bros, Pret, Remedy, Nexba, Jarr, Yugen, No. 1 Living, GT's Synergy, You + I and more.

 You might also be interested in reading our article on the best probiotics in the UK if you want to add more healthy microbes to your diet.